 Some researchers have found that babies from mommas who were undernourished had underdeveloped pancreatic beta-cells, increasing the risk for baby to suffer from glucose intolerance and Diabetes later in life.
 A systematic review of the literature concurred, suggesting that low birth weight babies tend to display challenges with insulin metabolism later in life, which may pre-dispose them to Type 2 Diabetes.
 In a more recent 2015 Taiwanese study, women who did not gain enough weight during their pregnancy (based on the Institute of Medicine weight gain guidelines) were more likely to be diagnosed with Gestational Diabetes Mellitus (GDM).
 This is really interesting to me as most people associated gestational diabetes with eating (and thereby) gaining too much weight!

-While obviously the research is complicated and we can’t know for sure whether fasting or other lifestyle factors cause adverse outcomes to the fetus, the limited and inconclusive nature of research on long-term health impacts of prenatal intermittent fasting provides more of a reason to avoid this kind of practice.
+While obviously the research is complicated and we can’t know for sure whether fasting or other lifestyle factors cause adverse outcomes to the fetus, the limited and inconclusive nature of research on long-term health impacts of prenatal intermittent fasting provides more of a reason to avoid this kind of practice if you diet while pregnant.

 Risk of Keto Dieting during Pregnancy